Nothing hits the spot better in cold weather than a hot, spiced chai latte!

 You can purchase Torani Chai Tea Spice syrup to make your own chai-flavored beverages at home!

-Chai latte from tea sachet
+Chai latte from a tea sachet

-This method usually produces chai lattes with around 25 – 50 mg of caffeine per 8 oz (237 ml) cup.
+This method usually produces chai lattes with around 25-50 mg of caffeine per 8-oz (237-ml) cup.

 Many popular tea brands sell their own chai tea in sachet form.
 Brew the bags in milk, and you have a chai latte!